Policy and Procedure Name:

 vi.
 BWC has

-request is for medical treatment, an additional allowance and temporary total
+medical treatment, an additional allowance and temporary total compensation,

-compensation, but the evidence does not support the additional allowance or the
+but the evidence does not support the additional allowance or the temporary

-temporary total requests.
-BWC does not have jurisdiction to deny the additional
+total requests.
+BWC does not have jurisdiction to deny the additional allowance

-allowance or temporary total so the entire reactivation request must be
+or temporary total so the entire reactivation request must be referred to the

-services staff shall include in the BWC Subsequent Order the following
+claims services staff shall include in the BWC subsequent order the following

 information: